Pinocchio

 “Father, I have an idea!" said Pinocchio.
 "Let’s make a fire.”

-“No, I mean for us to get out!” said Pinocchio.
-He gathered driftwood and got a flame going.
+“No, I mean a way for us to get out!” said Pinocchio.
+He gathered driftwood and started a flame.
 “This is how we can make the whale sneeze!” he said.
 Pinocchio waved his arms over the flame to make a lot of smoke.
-Soon, clouds of black smoke were rising up.
+Soon, clouds of black smoke were billowing up.

 The whale gave a cough.
 “Hang on!” said Pinocchio.
 And then… WHAM!!
 In one big sneeze, Pinocchio, Geppetto and the Cricket flew out of the whale’s mouth.
 Rolling over and over in the sea water, at last they rolled up onto the shore.

 They were too late!
-Geppetto and the Cricket wept over Pinocchio, the boy puppet, who lay still in the water.
+Geppetto and the Cricket wept over Pinocchio, the boy puppet, who lay motionless in the water.

-“Pinocchio,” she said.
+“Pinocchio,” she said gently.
 “You saved your father.
 You proved that you are both brave and true.”
 She tapped his head with her wand.
 “And now you will be a real boy.”

 Pinocchio woke up.
-He looked at his soft arms and soft legs.
+He looked at his soft arms and soft legs and touched them.

 “That you are!” cried Geppetto.

 The Blue Fairy turned to the Cricket.
-“Come,” she said.
-In a flash, the two of them were gone.
+“Our work is done,” she said.
+In a flash, the two of them had vanished.

 And so Geppetto and Pinocchio lived many long and happy years together.